microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `strings`: Collection of strings to encode as token ids.
+-`strings`: collection of strings to encode as token ids.

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 #### Returns